Stri Parva

-Sometimes spelled Stree Parva, it describes the grief of women because of the war.
+Sometimes spelled Stree Parva, it describes the grief of women because of the war, through the words of the Kaurava mother, Gandhari.
 The parva recites the grief of men too, such as of Dhritrashtra and the Pandava brothers.
 The chapters include a treatise by Vidura and Vyasa on passage rites with words of comfort for those who have lost loved ones, as well as the saṃsāra fable of the man and a well.

 Structure and chapters

-This Parva (book) has 2 sub-parvas (parts or little books) and 27 adhyayas (sections, chapters).
-The following are the sub-parvas:
+The Stri Parva has 2 upa-parvas (parts, little books) and 27 adhyayas (chapters).